mdrahmed/cheatsheets/nixos/README.md

 ```
 Use flake
 ```
-vim nix /etc/nix/nix.conf # check if there is flake otherwise put the following at the end of nix.conf experimental-features = nix-command flakes
+vim /etc/nix/nix.conf # check if there is flake otherwise put the following at the end of nix.conf experimental-features = nix-command flakes
 ```
 Install `git` if not present `nix-shell -p git`.